Carolina Amateur Diplomats began as a local Charlotte-area Diplomacy club in 1984. A group of friends at Independence High

 a Brigadier General believe it or not), remembered some game his father had taught him called Diplomacy.
 After ransacking

-the Tate house to look for it, to no avail, David Hood and Michael Lowrey went in half-and-half on a stars
+the Tate house to look for it, to no avail, David Hood and Michael Lowrey went in half-and-half on a stars and anchors set

-in all played Diplomacy in Charlotte and at UNC-Chapel Hill on about a weekly basis.
+Diplomacy in Charlotte and at UNC-Chapel Hill on about a weekly basis.
 CAD stats cat Michael Lowrey devised a scoring system

 and kept records of over 100 games played during that time.
-CADs gained tremendous experience and face-to-face
+CADs gained tremendous experience and face-to-face acumen during

-VA, the CADs began Dixiecon and focused much of their efforts in preparing for and putting on this tournament.
-CADs also
+the CADs began Dixiecon and focused much of their efforts in preparing for and putting on this tournament.
+CADs also won

-the hosting of Dipcon/World Dipcon in its first North American appearance in 1990, the CADs became well-known throughout
+With the hosting of Dipcon/World Dipcon in its first North American appearance in 1990, the CADs became well-known throughout

 the Diplomacy world.
 Several CADs published their own play-by-mail zines, and participated in both PBM and tournament games

 in large numbers.
 CADs won other tournaments in the east, from Baltimore to Charlottesville to Columbus.
 Although most of

-the original CADs have moved away from either gaming or the state, Dixiecon stands as a seemingly-permanent testiment to the early
+the original CADs have moved away from either gaming or the state, Dixiecon stands as a seemingly-permanent testiment to the

 Hood at firstname.lastname@example.org to get hooked in for announcements and pickup game formation.